 Signapore 7s Match Tracker

-The Ireland teams enter the final round of the regular HSBC SVNS World Series following a transitional season for both squads.
+The Ireland teams entered the final round of the regular HSBC SVNS World Series following a transitional season for both squads.

 Neither side will be on the podium for the overall winner with New Zealand Women and Argentina Men leading the standings.